hellmake/CAST-Highlight-Workshop/content/4_PortfolioResults/43_Health.md

 - How many ERPs are we using?
 	- Which one has the highest maintenance cost?

 Questions like this naturally arise when looking at such pie charts and they open the door to asking *"Do we need all those apps?
 Isn't there some redundancy there?"*.
-Only you can answer that, but CAST Highlight can probably help you by going to the ***DASHBOARDS*** menu and choosing ***Application Categories***.
+Only you can answer that, but CAST Highlight can probably help you by going to the top drawer menu, and under ***Advanced Insights*** choosing ***Application Categories***.
 ![Many ways to Rome](/images/PortfolioHealth-5.png) Notice that you can get this kind of breakdown for any survey question (see the selector in the top right).
 This should definitely help with ***Portfolio Rationalization***.

-## Another Decision Matrix
+## A Decision Matrix
 We have many ways to cater to the interests of a portfolio manager.
-Another one would be to simply answer the question *How do I manage my application's quality from here?* Click on the top menu's ***HOME*** tab from the home page, click on the ***SOFTWARE HEALTH*** tile.
+Another one would be to simply answer the question *How do I manage my application's quality from here?* Click on the top menu's ***HOME*** tab and, from the home page, click on the ***SOFTWARE HEALTH*** tile.
 ![Quality bubbles](/images/PortfolioHealth-3.png)
 Here is another useful bubble chart comparing *Software Resiliency* to *Business Impact*... and once again we find 4 quadrants:
 - In the bottom right: applications that are healthy and relatively unimportant.
 We'll leave them be.